simonvh/gimmemotifs-manuscript/manuscript.md

 indeed also  expressed in endothelial cells and has been shown to play a role in endothelial proliferation and angiogenesis [@dWdvt1AI].

+![**Figure 3**: Predicting TF motif activity using maelstrom.
+ Results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
+The color represents the reported motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
+For high-ranking motifs (red) -log10(p-value) is shown, while for low ranking motifs (blue) log10(p-value) of the reversed ranking is shown.
+](content/images/figure_blueprint2.png)

 As we have demonstrated here, using a large-scale analysis of hematopoietic enhancers, `gimme maelstrom` can be used to analyze complex, multi-dimensional data sets.
 Especially in experiments where there are multiple conditions or time points that need to be compared, `maelstrom` provides a powerful method to determine differential transcription factor motif activity.

 # Methods